MARA Colts Tackle Football

 Frequently Asked Questions & Answers

-- Where do I find help to complete the Pop Warner Registration Process?
+- Where do I find help completing the Pop Warner registration process?

 - How do I upload documentation?

-- Do teams need to provide any medical personnel during practices?
+- Do teams need to provide medical personnel during practices?

 - Why is Pop Warner so strict?

-- Why Does Pop Warner require background checks for anyone coming into regular contact with players?
+- Why does Pop Warner require background checks for anyone who has regular contact with players?

-- Why do I have to give a $175.00 equipment deposit check to MARA to get my equipment?
+- Why do I have to provide a $200 equipment deposit check?

 - What do we need at Equipment Distribution?